SmartlyDressedGames/Unturned-Docs/items/pants-asset.rst

 Pants Assets
 ============

-Pants can be worn by players and zombies.
+Pants are created from the ItemPantsAsset class.
+They can be worn by players and zombies.

 This inherits the :ref:`BagAsset <doc_item_asset_bag>` class.